Timception/zmk-pointing-acceleration-alpha/README.md

 # ZMK MULTI-LEVEL POINTING ACCELERATION

-This repository contains a **2-level** pointer acceleration implementation for pointing devices in ZMK, designed to accommodate users from beginners to advanced enthusiasts.
+This repository features a **two-level** pointer acceleration system for ZMK, suitable for both beginners and advanced users.

-The acceleration makes fine cursor control more precise at slow speeds while allowing faster cursor movement when moving quickly.
-It supports customizable acceleration curves and can be configured for different input devices.
+The acceleration enhances precise cursor movement at slow speeds and enables rapid movement at higher speeds.
+Acceleration curves are customizable, and settings can be tailored for various input devices.

 ## 🎯 **Choose Your Level**

 ### **Level 1: Simple** (Recommended for most users)

-- **3 basic settings** + **12 device-specific presets**
+- **5 configurable settings for 3 pointing-device types** and **4 sensitivity levels**
-- Perfect for getting started quickly
+- Quick and easy setup
-- Automatic DPI compensation for different sensors
+- Automatic DPI adjustment for different sensors
-- Presets: Office/Gaming/High-Sens × Optical/Laser/Trackball/Trackpad
+- Presets for Office, Gaming, High Sensitivity, with options for Optical, Laser, Trackball, and Trackpad

 ### **Level 2: Standard** (Advanced features)

-- **7 configurable settings** + **12 device-specific presets**
+- **8 configurable settings for 3 pointing-device types** and **4 sensitivity levels**
-- Speed-based acceleration with Y-axis boost
+- Speed-dependent acceleration and Y-axis boost
-- Advanced exponential curves (1-5)
+- Advanced exponential curve options (1–5)
-- Perfect for users who want full control with device optimization
+- Ideal for users seeking full customization and device-specific tuning

-**Device Compatibility Note:** This module has been tested with a trackball using the PAW3222 pointing device sensor and a trackpad using the Azoteq IQS7211E touch sensor.
-It should work with other pointing devices (trackpads, trackpoints, etc.).
-There may be risks you face due to differences in sensors and other factors.
+**Device Compatibility:** Tested with PAW3222 trackball and Azoteq IQS7211E trackpad sensors.
+Should work with other devices, but sensor differences may affect performance.

-**Before you start, you should make sure that you have a working input device by following this: https://zmk.dev/docs/features/pointing**
+**Before starting, confirm your input device works using: https://zmk.dev/docs/features/pointing**

 ## ✨ Features by Level